Deep Clustering for Data Cleaning and Integration: Introduction

-The contributions of this paper are as follows: \begin{enumerate} \item The identification of DC as a promising approach for data cleaning and integration tasks that stand to benefit from clustering. \item The application of DC algorithms to {\it schema inference}, {\it entity resolution} and {\it domain discovery}, using vector representations for tables, rows and columns, respectively. \item An empirical evaluation using third-party benchmarks that shows promising results; the selected DC algorithms consistently outperform non-DC clustering algorithms on several paradigms.
-The evaluation also provides insights on the configuration of DC algorithms for use with tabular data, and on the impact of different embeddings for tables, columns and rows on clustering performance. \end{enumerate}
+The contributions of this paper are as follows: \begin{enumerate} \item The identification of DC as a promising approach for data cleaning and integration tasks that stand to benefit from clustering. \item The application of DC algorithms to {\it schema inference}, {\it entity resolution} and {\it domain discovery}, using vector representations for tables, rows and columns, respectively. \item An empirical evaluation using third-party benchmarks that shows promising results; the selected DC algorithms consistently outperform non-DC clustering algorithms.
+The evaluation also provides insights on the configuration of DC algorithms for use with tabular data, and on the impact of different embeddings on clustering performance. \end{enumerate}

 The remainder of this paper is structured as follows.
 Section \ref{sec:related} outlines the development of work on DC.
-Section \ref{sec:dc} introduces key concepts in DC and describes the two algorithms used in the experiments.
+Section \ref{sec:dc} introduces key concepts in DC and describes the three algorithms used in the experiments.
 Section \ref{sec:experiment} describes the experimental methods that will be applied in the paper.
 Sections \ref{sec:si}, \ref{sec:er} and \ref{sec:dd} present the experiments on schema inference, entity resolution and domain discovery, respectively.
-Section \ref{sec:conclusions} presents some conclusions and areas for further work.
+Section \ref{sec:Conclusions and discussion} presents some conclusions and areas for further work.